iskela45/DCS-Linux-Startup/README.md

 These repos are required and their paths must be set correctly in the scripts:

 - [SimAppPro-on-Linux-input-transmitter](https://github.com/iskela45/SimAppPro-on-Linux-input-transmitter) — WinWing input forwarding from Windows VM to Linux uinput devices.
 Path configured via `WINWING_DIR` in `simstart.sh`.
-- [VPforce-TelemFFB](https://github.com/iskela45/VPforce-TelemFFB) — Force feedback telemetry for VPforce Rhino.
+- [VPforce-TelemFFB](https://github.com/iskela45/VPforce-TelemFFB) — Force feedback telemetry for VPforce Rhino, personal fork to make the software run on Linux.
 Path hardcoded in `telemffb.sh`.
 - [DCS-on-Linux](https://github.com/ChaosRifle/DCS-on-Linux) — DCS World launcher and tooling for Linux.
 Path hardcoded in `simstart.sh` and `dcs.sh`.

 ## Adapting for your own setup